Baryonic Imprints on DM Halos: Population Statistics from Dwarf Galaxies to Galaxy Clusters: Analysis of Variance

 Our main results are presented in the top panel of Figure~\ref{fig:SHAP_analysis}, where we show the contribution of $\ctwohc$ and $\sDMvel$ in explaining the normalized residuals in $\sigmaDM$.
 We do not show the contributions of the other, less-important parameters for brevity, and instead denote an upper limit for their individual contributions which is at $\pSHAP = 0.2$.
 Note that our analysis in this section also uses the mass accretion rate and DM surface pressure energy (both described in Appendix \ref{appx:Additional_Properties}).

-For all halos, the scatter is best explained by $\ctwohc$ which, like $\sigmaDM$, is also sensitive to the halo potential.
+For all haloes, the scatter is best explained by $\ctwohc$ which, like $\sigmaDM$, is also sensitive to the halo potential.
 Previous work provides first-principles insight into this connection \citep{Okoli2016Concentration}.
-The importance of $\ctwohc$ diminishes slightly for more massive halos, and this is accompanied by an increasing importance of $\sDMvel$.
-The latter is expected, as the definition of $\sigmaDM$ in equation \eqref{eqn:Yahil_sigmaDM} assumes isotropy in velocity-space, but we have shown $\sDMvel \neq 1$ (Figure~\ref{fig:shapes_summary}), indicating that most halos are elliptical in this space.
+The importance of $\ctwohc$ diminishes slightly for more massive haloes, and this is accompanied by an increasing importance of $\sDMvel$.
+The latter is expected, as the definition of $\sigmaDM$ in equation \eqref{eqn:Yahil_sigmaDM} assumes isotropy in velocity-space, but we have shown $\sDMvel \neq 1$ (Figure~\ref{fig:shapes_summary}), indicating that most haloes are elliptical in this space.
 Redoing our analysis of variance but on the one-dimensional $\sigma_{\rm DM,\, 1D}$ instead shows that $\sDMvel$ is no longer an important parameter (figure not displayed), whereas $\ctwohc$ still remains a significant one.

 The bottom panel of Figure~\ref{fig:SHAP_analysis} shows the \textsc{Kllr} scatter for the TNG50/300 FP run from regressing on different sets of halo properties, and these results follow from the information in the correlation matrix (Figure~\ref{fig:Correlation_Matrix}).
 Using $\ctwohc$ reduces scatter over all mass-scales, with additional help from $\sDMvel$ at cluster-scales.
 Using all available DM halo properties does not give a significant improvement over using just $\ctwohc$ and $\sDMvel$.
 While $\sDMvel$ on its own only weakly reduces the scatter at the high-mass end, using it alongside $\ctwohc$ provides a significantly stronger reduction on the scatter than using $\ctwohc$ alone, and this is expected as $\sDMvel$ and $\ctwohc$ are nearly uncorrelated (Figure~\ref{fig:Correlation_Matrix}) and are thus essentially independent properties.